 How To Increase Online Sales Without Spending a Fortune On Website Redesign

-In 2014, Marks and Spencer, an iconic fixture of the British retail landscape, spent over £150m, (and 3 years), redesigning their website in 2014.
+Marks and Spencer, an iconic fixture of the British retail landscape, spent 3 years and over £150m redesigning their website in 2014.
 Did it increase online sales?

 Maybe they were desperate to move away from their safe, middle-aged positioning as the high-street’s solution for sensible shoes and elasticated waistlines.

 The site represented a huge investment in video, styling, and magazine-style content.

 The result?
 Sales flopped by 8.1% overnight, and customers deserted the site in droves.

 Navigation difficulties played against their established brand-values of consistency, reliability, and predictability.